Maurice J. and Marcia G. Gallagher Chair in Finance

 - Internationally renowned investor behavior and finance expert whose work offers fresh insights on mutual funds, gender-related overconfidence in stock trading, reliability of stock analysts’ recommendations, and how active trading of equities is “hazardous to your wealth.”

-Barber is one of the top 50 finance scholars in the world ranked by total citations.
-He has published groundbreaking research in leading academic journals, including the Journal of Finance, the Journal of Financial Economics, Review of Financial Studies, the Journal of Political Economy, Quarterly Journal of Economics, American Sociological Review, the Journal of Financial and Quantitative Analysis, and the Financial Analyst Journal.
+He has published groundbreaking research in leading academic journals, including the Journal of Finance, the Journal of Financial Economics, The Review of Financial Studies, the Journal of Political Economy, The Quarterly Journal of Economics, American Sociological Review, the Journal of Financial and Quantitative Analysis, and the Financial Analysts Journal.

-Barber teaches courses in investment analysis and corporate financial policy.
+He teaches core finance classes in the UC Davis MBA program and personal finance to UC Davis undergraduates.
 He is a regular speaker at international academic and industry conferences.